Ukraine Adoption Information

-As with all of our adoption programs, you must first participate in a general information meeting prior to contracting with the agency.
-This can be done via telephone for families who reside outside of Texas.
-Once this meeting has taken place and you have signed the contracts and paid the initial agency fees, we immediately begin working on your home study, foreign dossier, and USCIS approval.
+As with all our adoption programs, you must first participate in a general information meeting prior to contracting with the agency.
+This can be done via telephone for families who reside outside of the Dallas/Fort Worth Metroplex.
+Once this meeting has taken place and you decide to work with Hope International, then you can submit an Application.
+Next the Executive Director will prepare the contracting documents.
+Once you have reviewed and signed the contracts and paid the initial agency fees, we immediately begin working on your home study, foreign dossier, and USCIS approval.
 Our agency strives to offer the fullest level of support and services possible – even sending for apostilles and document authentications on your behalf in order to complete your adoption dossier in the quickest manner possible.
 While there are many aspects outside of our control with adoption and foreign adoptions in particular, we have found during our years of experience that our hard work on things we can control – paperwork, preparing and authenticating dossiers, etc. – usually quickens your overall adoption process.

 Following the visit to the DAP once you have identified a child that you believe is a good potential match for your family, you will travel with an escort/translator to the town where the child is located.
 You will make a decision about adopting a specific child only after seeing the child in person and reviewing medical and developmental information.